sinya-amathea/tera-tools/README.md

 ## ItemDataBrowser

-This tool loads all ItemData-xxxxx.xml files into memory and provides functions to filter and export item data.
+This tool loads all ItemData-xxxxx.xml and StrSheet_Item-xxxxx.xml files into memory and provides functions to filter and export item data.

 ### Commands